When chemo day arrives.

-I also remember the chemo nurse asked me before getting started, “Well, how do you feel, Nancy?
+Before getting started, the chemo nurse asked me, “Well, how do you feel, Nancy?
 Are you nervous?”

 It wasn’t possible for her, or anyone, to completely understand how fearful I was actually feeling.
 If truth be told, I felt like leaping out of the brown fake-leather recliner I had carefully chosen and running out the door as fast as possible.